cacttus/BR2/project/design.md

 ## Overview

+The game runs through an application Package.
+The Package is a packed application of which all necessary data is appended to the end of the executable.
+Packages are equivalent to project files.
+Each package represents a different game, so there is one package per game.
+Package configuration data are stored in Package.xml in the *game root folder*.

+The game's systems are controlled by a set of managers.
+Each manager controls a set of objects.
+The engine is separated into a set of windows.
+Each window contains its own OpenGL context, and a Rendering Pipeline.

+The game world is separated into Scenes.
+Each scene is a scenegraph is a directed acyclic graph data structure.
+Rendering is performed by running a pruning, and collection routine after the physics system has settled all the physical objects in the scene.
+Scenes can be moved in between Windows, which gives us the ability to render the same scene across multiple windows.
+This is currently the goal for Phase 1 of the engine.
+Each scene contains a user interface defined by a UiScreen.
+Each window user interfaces is separate from each other window's.
+The UI is currently under development, and the goal is to get multiple windows to render alternate user interfaces seamlessly, in separate contexts'

+The game also contains a physics system.
+The physics system runs an iterative solver which computes a 'best fit' for the game objects, within some parameters.
+The physics engine is definitely worthy of being promoted to the GPU, and perhaps in an asynchronous rendering context.
+There are many enhancements that can be made to the current state of the physics engine.

+## Details

 |  Folder | Contents|
 |---------|----------------------------------------------------------------------------------------------------------
 |  base   | graphs, generic systems, memory, buffers, networking, events and OS interface.